 This island, off an island, off an island can be explored in a single day, but why not make it a weekender trip?
 To get to Bruny Island, drive from Hobart to Kettering where you and your trusty steed can board the ferry and make the hop across.
 There are very few roads on Bruny Island, so getting lost isn’t really an issue.

-Be sure to take a hike to Cape Queen Elizabeth Arch, treat your taste buds at Bruny Island Cheese and Beer Co, marvel at views of The Neck as it’s flanked by the Tasman Sea on either side.
+Be sure to take a hike to Cape Queen Elizabeth Arch or the Fluted Cape Walk, treat your taste buds at Bruny Island Cheese and Beer Co, and marvel at views of The Neck as it’s flanked by the Tasman Sea on either side.
 On the southernmost tip of the isle you’ll find Bruny Island Lighthouse shining its light out to Antarctica.

 Tasmanian Roadtrips FAQs